Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 This is how I see it, and this is what drives my ethics.

-Most [warm-blooded] animals are akin to human infants under 6 months of age, but without the innate need for maternal attachment and with the instinctual and physical prowess for self-sufficiency at their adult stage.
+Most [warm-blooded] animals are akin to human infants under six months of age, but without the innate need for maternal attachment and with the instinctual and physical prowess for self-sufficiency at their adult stage.
 Yes, this is simplifying to a huge degree.
 Animals are equipped with a myriad of unique sensory and cognitive programming and infants are, of course, developing humans so they likely are developing cognitive milestones at different points in this period that I am not equipped to discuss in depth.

-Animals are not literally human infants but they have these essential elements in common: NO language (no, seriously), little or no self-awareness, instincts (and food-seeking) that dominate behavior, as well as highly stereotyped behaviors.
+Animals are not literally human infants but they have these essential elements in common: no language (no, seriously), little or no self-awareness, instincts (and food-seeking) that dominate behavior, as well as highly stereotyped behaviors.
 I've suggested that humans are the only species of which you can't answer the question 'describe the behavior of [humans]' with a generalization, yet this can be done with human infants and animal species.

 (When you talk to an animal, doesn't it sound like you're talking to a baby?
 Coincidence?)